Putting Maternal Mortality in the Spotlight

 The students researched other awareness campaigns focusing on the issue of maternal mortality, many of which targeted the medical community.
 They decided to aim their messaging at mothers and their support networks, emphasizing the warning signs of the common causes of pregnancy-related deaths—like hemorrhaging, infections, and clots—and educating about self-care once new mothers leave the hospital.

 “We saw in our initial research that most of the focus was on generating awareness among the medical community,” Diaz says.
 “It was interesting to see there was a gap when it came to the social aspect—pregnant women and people supporting them.”

 The group’s creative proposal referenced recent pop-culture touchstones that blend cinematic storytelling with social activism—including Childish Gambino’s “This is America” and Beyonce’s “Lemonade”—along with powerful PSAs like “Sandy Hook Promise.”

 Friedman was blown away by the approach, which employed a double narrative and a surprise ending: “The creative storytelling was elevated and palpable.”

 “We want to emphasize that even during very joyous moments like having a baby, having a gender reveal, having a baby shower, that you also have to be wary and think about the warning signs as well,” Ogle says.
 “We want pregnant women to be there when their baby is born.”

 The creative concept hooks the viewer by establishing a joyful tone as an expecting couple plans for the birth of their child.
-As the narrative continues, it becomes more somber, implying that the child is in danger—only to reveal that it is the mother who has actually died during childbirth.
+As the narrative continues, it becomes more somber, implying that the child is in danger—only to reveal that it is the mother who has died during childbirth.
 After flashing back through a sequence of opportunities to mitigate risks for pregnant mothers, the video concludes happily after all, with the mother alive and well and holding her new baby.